swrz-ai/Continuum-Monitor/README.md

 ## 🧠 Why We Built This

-We’ve seen too many manufacturing and industrial teams juggling five different dashboards – one for Modbus, one for cloud logs, one for security alerts, and none of them talking to each other.
+There are so many manufacturing and industrial teams juggling five different dashboards – one for Modbus, one for cloud logs, one for security alerts, and none of them talking to each other.

 Alerts are missed.
 Anomalies go unnoticed until something breaks.